 Another alternative to meta-heuristics like GP is the usage of neural networks.
 One such alternative has been introduced by Martius and Lampert (2016) where they used a neural network for their equation learner with mixed results.
 Later, an extension has been provided by Sahoo et al. (2018).
 They introduced the division operator, which led to much better results.
 Further improvements have been described by Werner et al. (2021) with their informed equation learner.
 By incorporating domain expert knowledge they could limit the search space and find better solutions for particular domains.
 One drawback of these three implementations is the fact that their neural networks are fixed.
 An equation learner which can change the network at runtime and therefore evolve over time is proposed by Dong et al. (2024).
-Their approach further improved the results of neural network for symbolic regression.
+Their approach further improved the results of neural network equation learners.
+In their work, Lemos et al. (2022) also used a neural network for symbolic regression.
 They were able to find an equivalent to Newton's law of gravitation and rediscovered Newton's second and third law only with trajectory data of bodies of our solar system.
 Although these laws were already known, this research has shown how neural networks and machine learning in general have great potential.